tanju-b/tanju-b.github.io/_posts/2015-04-09-PPRS-Vette.md

 ![Vette](https://github.com/tanju-b/tanju-b.github.io/blob/master/_posts/Images/Vette-02.jpg?raw=true "Vette")

-**Besides** 3D printing hands, we have several other projects going on down at the io estate and the Maker Station.
+**Besides** 3D printing hands, we have several other projects going on down at the io-estate and the Maker Station.
 I'm pretty excited to start making some progress on our entry into this season's Power Racing Series race at the Atlanta MakerFaire.

 **While** the gauntlet and palm parts were printing last weekend, I mocked up the car's frame in PVC.
 A couple of days ago I procured some 1/2" steel tubing from Metals Supermarket... which was not as *super* as I had hoped.
 However, it was *super convenient* in that I placed the order online, and was able to pick it up later that day.
 I was hoping to find a big warehouse type of supermarket where I could wander through and see steel and cutting machines because *steel*, but instead it was just a small store front and the guy went back into the employees only warehouse to grab my order.
 The entire transaction took all of two minutes, *super convenient*.